John Richards Lapenotière: Service career

 John followed his father, Frederick, into naval service, joining his father's ship unofficially, at just ten years old.
-At fifteen he enlisted with Nathaniel Portlock on a commercial expedition to what is now Alaska and the Canadian Pacific coast (then a bare and savage coast), where he learned the principles of seamanship in difficult climates and the handling of small ships, which was very advantageous to him, given that he spent most of his career in such craft.
+At fifteen he enlisted with Nathaniel Portlock on a commercial expedition to what is now Alaska and the Canadian Pacific coast, where he learned the principles of seamanship in difficult climates and the handling of small ships, which was very advantageous to him, given that he spent most of his career in such craft.
 After a period of service as a midshipman in the Royal Navy, Lapenotière again took a leave of absence, to accompany Portlock and William Bligh on a breadfruit expedition to the South Pacific, to replace those plants lost following the Mutiny on the Bounty.

-Returning in time for service in the French Revolutionary War, Lapenotière travelled to the West Indies in the fleet under John Jervis in HMS Margarita, being briefly appointed lieutenant into HMS Boyne before his superior knowledge of seamanship earned him a temporary independent command in the schooner HMS Berbice.
+Returning in time for service in the French Revolutionary Wars, Lapenotière travelled to the West Indies in the fleet under John Jervis in HMS Margarita, being briefly appointed lieutenant into HMS Boyne before his superior knowledge of seamanship earned him a temporary independent command in the schooner HMS Berbice.
 In 1796 he was transferred into the frigate HMS Resource and from there into four other ships, each of them without event or action.
 By 1800, he had yet to spend a full year in any ship but was given the small cutter Joseph, as a reward for his patience.
 In Joseph he distinguished himself in small boat actions on the French coast prior to the Peace of Amiens.
 At the peace he found himself on the beach for the first long stretch of time since 1779.
 During this period ashore, he married Lucia Shean, with whom he had three daughters.

 His efforts had not gone unnoticed, however and in 1802 he was given the 10 gun schooner HMS Pickle, in which he again cruised the French coast.
 He earned accolades in 1804 for saving the crew of the ship of the line HMS Magnificent, which was wrecked off Ushant.
 He was widowed during this period but soon remarried to Mary Anne Graves and had a further seven children, two of whom later became naval officers themselves.
 He was subsequently attached to Nelson's fleet blockading Cadiz, helping to feed the fleet by capturing Spanish and Portuguese livestock and grain transports.